Efficiently Enumerating Hitting Sets of Hypergraphs Arising in Data Profiling: Preliminaries

-A \textit{hypergraph} is a finite set $V$-- the \textit{vertex set} or \textit{universe}\emDash{}together with a system of subsets $\Hyp \subseteq \mathcal{P}(V)$ whose elements are the \textit{(hyper-)edges.} Unlike some authors, e.g.\ Berge in the textbook~\cite{BergeHypergraphs}, we do not exclude certain special cases of this definition: empty hypergraphs ($\Hyp = \emptyset$), empty edges ($\emptyset \in \Hyp$), or isolated vertices ($V \supsetneq \bigcup_{E \in \Hyp} E$).
-When no ambiguity arises, we identify a hypergraph with the collection $\Hyp$ of its edges.
-We denote by $n = |V|$ the number of vertices, and by $m = |\Hyp|$ the number of edges.
-The \textit{rank} of $\Hyp$ is the maximum cardinality of its edges, $r(\Hyp) = \max \nwspace \{|E| \mid E \in \Hyp\}$.
+A \textit{hypergraph} is a non-empty, finite \textit{vertex set} $V \neq \emptyset$ together with a system of subsets $\Hyp \,{\subseteq}\, \mathcal{P}(V)$, the \mbox{\textit{(hyper-)edges}}.
+A hypergraph is identified with its edge set $\Hyp$ if this does not create ambiguities.
+We do not exclude special cases like the empty hypergraph ($\Hyp = \emptyset$), an empty edge ($\emptyset \in \Hyp$), or isolated vertices ($V \supsetneq \bigcup_{E \in \Hyp} E$).
+The number of edges is $n = |V|$, the number of edges $m = |\Hyp|$.
+The \textit{rank} of a hypergraph $\Hyp$ is the maximum cardinality of its edges.
+A \emph{graph} is a hypergraph whose edges all have size exactly $2$.

-A \textit{transversal} or \textit{hitting set} for $\Hyp$ is a subset $H \subseteq V$ of vertices such that $H$ has a non-empty intersection with every edge $E \in \Hyp$.
-A transversal is \textit{(inclusion-wise) minimal} if it does not contain any other transversal.
-The minimal transversals of $\Hyp$ form the \textit{transversal hypergraph} $\Tr(\Hyp)$ on the vertex set $V$.
-We let $N_{\min} = |\Tr(\Hyp)|$ denote its cardinality.
-Minimal transversals can be characterised as follows, see e.g.~\cite{BergeHypergraphs,OreGraphs}.
+A \textit{transversal} or \textit{hitting set} of a hypergraph $(V,\Hyp)$ is a set $H \subseteq V$ such that $H$ has a non-empty intersection with every edge $E \in \Hyp$.
+A transversal is \textit{(inclusion-wise) minimal} if it does not properly contain any other transversal.
+We extensively use the following observation.